-This guide isn't just about telling you 'no.' It's a risk-focused decision-making tool I've designed to help you understand the 'why.'
-I'll walk you through the technical reasons, explore the rare 1% of laptops that break the rule, detail the most practical alternative (eGPUs), and arm you with a flowchart to determine the best path for your specific situation.
-At afdevinfo.test/, our goal is to empower you with precise knowledge, helping you enhance your laptop's capabilities confidently and safely.
+This guide isn’t just about telling you ‘no’.
+It’s a risk-focused decision-making tool I’ve designed to help you understand the ‘why’.
+I’ll walk you through the technical reasons, explore the rare 1% of laptops that break the rule, detail the most practical alternative (eGPUs), and arm you with a flowchart to determine the best path for your specific situation.

 1. Can you change the video card in a laptop?
 Why most laptop GPUs are not upgradable